DaniilOlshanskyi/339Project/README.md

 # SmartSync
-Don't live harder, live smarter.
+SmartSync does NOT belong to DaniilOlshanskyi, it was used as a microservice example in this project.
+Origin of SmartSync was taken by 'git clone https://github.com/jackcmeyer/SmartSync.git'

 ## To setup the project locally

 ### To Run SmartSync:

-1. Clone this repository using `git clone https://github.com/jackcmeyer/SmartSync.git`
+1. Clone this repository using `git clone https://github.com/DaniilOlshanskyi/339Project.git`

 2. Go to the project directory.